stuparm/newslett/readme.md

                                         // content_dom_selector = 'p'
                                         // content = 'This is text'

-        tokens = tokenize_and_stem(content)     // we don't store the word as-is, but find the root
+        tokens = tokenize_and_stem(content)     // don't store the word as-is,
-                                                // of the words and store it instead
+                                                // store just the root
                                                 // [fishing, fishes, fisher] --> fish
         foreach token in tokens:
-            update mongodb.token with (token -> guid) // single token has multiple guids (list)
+            update mongodb.token with (token -> guid) // single token has multiple guids

         store (guid,link) into mongodb.feed
-        store (guid, tokens) into mongodb.event
+        store (guid, tokens) into mongodb.event    // publish event that new blog is found
 ```
 The execution/logic is imagined to be quite agnostic and dependent on parameters in `rss_metadata`.
-The assumption is that the blogs will can be fetched as html files and then the good
+The assumption is that the blogs will be fetched as html files and then the good
 enough `content_dom_selector` will give the flexibility to find the text/content.

 Other parameters that are relevant inside `rss_metadata`.